ownEyes/Learning-based-Feature-for-VSLAM/datasets/SUN3DCppDownloader/README.md

 ## SUN3DCppDownloader

-This folder is a tool for downloading data from the SUN3D server with **parallel downloading** support. (https://sun3d.csail.mit.edu/data/).
+This folder contains a tool designed for downloading data from the [SUN3D server](https://sun3d.cs.princeton.edu/data/) with **multithreading parallel downloading** support.
 ## Usage

 Fist modify the sequences names in sequences.txt.